 Factoring improves your cash flow by financing your invoices from slow-paying clients.
 Instead of waiting 30 to 60 days to get paid, you can factor the invoice and get funds immediately.
 To learn more, read “What is Factoring?”

 a) How does factoring work?

 Transactions have a simple structure.
 The factoring company typically finances your invoices in two instalments.
 The first instalment, the advance, covers about 85% of your invoice.
 It is deposited into your bank account shortly after presenting the invoice to the factor.
-The remaining 15%, less the factoring fee, is deposited as a second installment once your customer pays on their usual terms.
-To learn more, read “How does invoice factoring work?”
+The remaining 15%, less the factoring fee, is deposited as a second instalment once your customer pays on their usual terms.
+To learn more, read “How Does Invoice Factoring Work?”

 3. Advantages of factoring

 Factoring your invoices has several advantages over other solutions.
 The four most important advantages are as follows: